 Transcript of Plants (NS Unit 4)

-It carries water and minerals from the roots to the rest of the plant.
-It supports the plant.
+It carries water, nutrients and minerals from the roots to the leaves.

 They are underground.

 They absorb water, nutrients and minerals from the soil.